refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 In terms of network and nfs, ntp,apt setups, please see relevant section in [Virtual Machine](./VM.md) part.

 For proxy part, note there are softwares not following http_proxy and need to set proxy in their own way.
-Such apps include apt, and git.
+Such apps include apt, and git and [crontab](https://unix.stackexchange.com/questions/390974/how-should-i-set-http-proxy-variable-for-cron-jobs).
+(Maybe /etc/enviroment is a better place for http proxy variables)

 ### ansible